AbdalahNabil/Oracle-Fusion-Financials-Chart-of-Accounts-COA-/README.md

 ## Team Collaboration

-This repository is maintained by Oracle Fusion GL Team – Group 1 as a collaborative learning and implementation project.
+This repository is maintained by Oracle Fusion COA Team – Group 5 as a collaborative learning and implementation project.